dheepakg/dheepakg.github.io/_posts/2020-09-29-Weekly-Update-5.md

 This post is from the [growth.design](https://growth.design/case-studies/tiktok-feed-psychology/) on how TikTok's feed is addictive.

 The site's vision reads,  "We believe that sharing meaningful experiences makes the world better".
-UI & UX the site is presenting is intriguing.
+UI & UX of the is intriguing, and true to the vision, the experience is good.
 Apart TikTok, the site has case studies on several other popular services like Tinder, Uber Eats, Tesla & more.

+**4. Curious case of QAnon**

+For the uninitiated, below is the introduction in [Wikipedia](https://en.wikipedia.org/wiki/QAnon).

+  > QAnon is a far-right conspiracy theory alleging that a cabal of Satan-worshiping pedophiles running a global child sex-trafficking ring is plotting against President Donald Trump, who is battling them, leading to a "day of reckoning" involving the mass arrest of journalists and politicians.
+No part of the theory is based on fact.

+The [Just Security](https://www.justsecurity.org/) says that QAnon’s conspiracy theory is a rebranded version of *the Protocols of the Elders of Zion*.
+The Protocols of the Elders of Zion was written by Russian anti-Jewish propagandists around 1902.
+It collected myths about a Jewish plot to take over the world that had existed for hundreds of years.

+There are several parallels between the theories of Nazis & Qanon.
+Go on read it yourself.

+**5. China and it's promise**

+How can a week goes by without something interesting pops out from the middle kingdom?
+This time the promise involves global warming aka climate change.
+Mr Xi Jinping unveiled China's bold pitch for leadership on global warming at the United Nations, vowing his nation will reach peak emissions before 2030 and go carbon-neutral 30 years later.

+Meanwhile, in the first half of 2020 China approved 23 gigawatts-worth of new coal power projects, more than the previous two years combined, according to Global Energy Monitor (GEM), a San Francisco-based environmental NGO.

+If China couldn't keep the promise, it will not be the first time - it [happened with the security law passed by China](https://www.express.co.uk/news/world/1285743/china-news-hong-kong-new-law-national-security-hong-kong-protests-trump), [South China Sea](https://vnexplorer.net/us-criticizes-china-for-breaking-promise-in-the-east-sea-a2020100934.html) and more.

+Another developing story from [Kenya rings alarm](https://chinaafricaproject.com/analysis/china-faces-a-critical-test-in-kenya/).

+> Kenya’s difficulties in servicing its debts for the newly-built, Chinese-financed Standard Gauge Railway (SGR) is nearing a breaking point.
+The railway is losing money at an unsustainable rate of $9.2 million a month making it inconceivable that Kenya Railways will be able to repay its Chinese creditors at the current rate.

+China has said repeatedly that it will not seize the port in the event of a default.
+Well, we can see how this ends, hope it doesn't apply the [debt trap diplomacy](https://www.reuters.com/article/us-china-laos-exclusive/exclusive-taking-power-chinese-firm-to-run-laos-electric-grid-amid-default-warnings-idUSKBN25V14C).